syseleven/grav-docs-metakube/pages/04.Support/01.issue-reporting-guideline/default.en.md

 ### How can we reach you?

-If you provide us with further contact options like a phone number we can reach out faster to you, if we have any open questions.
+If you provide us with further contact options like a phone number we can reach out to you faster if we have any open questions.

 ### What is the desired behavior and what do you observe?